kitnil/awesome/README.md

 - [toolset](https://github.com/ansible-community/toolset) - Ansible Toolset combines all ansible development tools in a single container: ansible, ansible-lint and molecule
 - [Zabbix-workshop](https://github.com/Olivier-HA/Zabbix-workshop) -
 - [awesome-threat-modelling](https://github.com/hysnsec/awesome-threat-modelling) - A curated list of threat modeling resources (Books, courses - free and paid, videos, tools, tutorials and workshops to practice on ) for learning Threat modeling and initial phases of security review.
-- [docker-socket-proxy](https://github.com/Tecnativa/docker-socket-proxy) - Proxy over your Docker socket to restrict which requests it accepts
 - [docker-clion-dev](https://github.com/shuhaoliu/docker-clion-dev) - Debugging C++ in a Docker Container with CLion IDE
 - [cocalc-docker](https://github.com/sagemathinc/cocalc-docker) - Docker setup for running CoCalc as downloadable software on your own computer
 - [aria2-ariang-docker](https://github.com/wahyd4/aria2-ariang-docker) - The Docker image for Aria2 + AriaNg + File Browser + Rclone